 Risks Associated With Commodity Futures Contracts.
 The Commodities Strategy Fund and Global Managed Futures Strategy Fund may engage in transactions in commodity futures contracts.
-There are several additional risks associated with such transactions which are discussed below:
+There are several risks associated with such transactions, which are discussed below.
+Such risks are especially heightened under current conditions.